-The input of a product-mix auction consists of the utility functions $\{u^j: j = 1, \ldots, J\}$ and a fixed supply bundle $a$.
-The auctioneer needs to find a price vector $p \in \R^n$ so that $a \in D_U(p)$.
+The input of a product-mix auction of indivisible goods consists of the valuation functions $\{u^j \mid j = 1, \ldots, J\}$ and a fixed supply bundle $a$.
+The economist needs to find a price vector $p \in \R^n$ so that $a \in D_U(p)$.
 If such a price exists, we say that a {\em competitive equilibrium exists at~$a$}.